site15/my-dashboard/web/README.md

 Neon is recommended because it provides a good balance of features, performance, and cost for development.

+## Database Migrations

+Database migrations are generated based on changes to the Prisma schema and applied from the local developer's computer:

+1. Modify the `prisma/schema.prisma` file to make changes to your database structure
+2. Run `./node_modules/.bin/prisma migrate dev` to generate and apply migrations locally
+3. Commit the generated migration files to version control

+Note: Migrations must be applied locally by the developer and are not automatically applied by Vercel during deployment.

 ## Prisma Setup

 This project uses Prisma as the ORM.
 After setting up your database: